pine64/website/content/documentation/Introduction/Getting_started.md

 There are two ways of removing u-boot from SPI.
 You can either download **u-boot-flash-spi.img.xz** from [ayufan’s github](https://github.com/ayufan-rock64/linux-u-boot/releases) or use a script found on Linux OS images titled:**rock64_erase_spi_flash.sh**.
 Follow the instructions in the previous sub-sections for the chosen method of removing u-boot from SPI; the instructions are are identical, as the process of erasing u-boot is the exact opposite of flashing it.

-**💡 TIP**\
 You can also erase SPI manually.
 To do so, you need to download mtd-utils. on Debian or Ubuntu follow these instructions:

 `sudo apt-get install mtd-utils`